Molecular biology laboratory

 Marketing commentary on European Molecular Biology Laboratory

 Formed in 1974, EMBL is an intergovernmental organisation comprising more than 20 member states.
 The organisation performs fundamental research in molecular biology by encouraging the conversion of knowledge into practical applications.

-Scientists at EMBL work together and conduct research in various areas of molecular biology to develop new technologies and methods in life sciences.
+Scientists at EMBL work together and conduct research in various areas of molecular biology to develop new technologies and methods in the field of life sciences.